SKYBITDev3/SKYBIT-Keyless-Deployment/README.md

 For your contracts that you want to deploy using a CREATE3 factory, there's no need to use `artifacts-saved` because bytecode isn't used for address calculation in CREATE3, so even after changes in the code or constructor arguments the deployment address will remain the same.
 But you should still keep the many other factors (e.g. compiler version and settings) unchanged.

+For your contracts that you deploy keylessly *without* a factory, you need to ensure that the code, constructor arguments, and compiler configuration are unchanged.

-If you use factories that factor in your account address (and you should, to prevent front-running) to calculate deployment address, then you need to safeguard the private key / mnemonic passphrase so that in future you can use it again to continue to get the same addresses for your contracts on any new EVM-based blockchains.
+If you use factories that factor in your account address (and you should, to prevent front-running) to calculate deployment address, then you need to safeguard the private key / mnemonic passphrase of the account so that in future you can return to it and continue to get the same addresses for your contracts on any new EVM-based blockchains.

 ## Issues to be aware of